NON-EMERGENCY ONLINE PORTAL FOR RESIDENTS!

 - Review important instructions related to a vehicle release (PDF).

 - View detailed information regarding this city ordinance.

 For information regarding business or home alarms, please contact the Records Division, during regular business hours.

-- To register your alarm, download the Alarm Application (PDF).
+- To register your alarm, fill out an online Alarm Application

-Fingerprinting services are available by-appointment-only with a three-card limit per person.
-To schedule an appointment, please call the police non-emergency telephone number (630-393-2131) during regular business hours, Monday through Saturday, and speak with a Records Assistant.
+Fingerprinting services are available by appointment only with a three-card limit, per person.
+To schedule an appointment, please call police non-emergency (630-393-2131) during regular business hours to speak with a RA.
 All appointments are filled on a first-come, first-served basis.
-The Police Department will do it’s best to accommodate scheduled appointments; however, in the event of an emergency or unforeseen incident your appointment may be delayed or rescheduled.
+The Police Department will do it’s best to accommodate scheduled appointments; however, in the event of an emergency or unforeseen incident, your appointment may be delayed or rescheduled.

 Warrenville businesses requesting fingerprinting services for employees will be charged the resident rate per employee.
 Accepted forms of payment include cash, personal check, as well as Visa, Master Card, and Discover credit cards.
 You will be asked to provide photo identification, proof of your current address, and your own fingerprint card.
 If a fingerprint card has not been supplied to you, they are available from the Federal Bureau of Investigation web-site.
 Only cards printed on hard stock will be accepted.

 Federal Bureau of Investigation (PDF) (Form FD-258) The available hours for this service are provided immediately below: